-Take a look at the basic steps of email sending and what role the SMTP server plays.
+Take a look at the basic steps of the email-sending route and what role the SMTP server plays.

 - The client submits the sender’s and recipient’s email addresses, as well as the email body and attachments, to the server.